 Psalm 124 – Thanking God for the Help Only He Can Bring

-This Psalm is titled, A Song of Ascents.
+This psalm is titled A Song of Ascents.
 Of David.
 Psalm 122:4 mentions that the pilgrims gathered in Jerusalem to give thanks.
-Here we see David leading Israel in giving thanks to God for past help and expressing their confidence in His continuing help.
+Here we see David leading Israel in giving thanks to God for past help and expressing confidence in His continuing help.